Friday, November 5, 2021

 The tall dome--and its windows--are unappreciated because the ceiling blocks its full height.
 (The last time that we were crestfallen from a cathedral was in Barcelona: the Basilica de la Sagrada Familia of 1882 has unorthodox architecture and suffers from perpetual construction).
 Looking around, we wondered if a religious reformation stripped the nave of its adornments, as happened in the Netherlands?
 We did value the sight of a bible, hand-scribed in the 1450s.

-Enjoy Lewis' video of the view of Senate Square.
+Enjoy Lewis' video of the view of Senate Square, built in 1812.

-Tracing some tram rails on Alexander Street, we encountered a historic building from 1757 (many old structures have colorful gable plaques that display their dates).
+Tracing some tram rails on Alexander Street, we encountered a historic building named Sederholm House from 1757.

 For history fans like us, such a pretty discovery was lovely.
 NYC ripped down nearly all of its historic structures from the 1700s and early 1800s, due to its greed for overdevelopment.
 The historic area of our overpopulated neighborhood has only 24 wooden houses (dating from the 1820s to 1880s), but due to a lack of preservation in NYC, another one was demolished during the week before this trip.
 Therefore, Lewis and I cherish the site of a successfully preserved historic building elsewhere.